AACR-Undergraduate Scholar Awards

 - Awardees are required to submit two annual reports each year commenting on the sessions they attended at each of the two annual meetings, as well as on the other activities they are pursuing.

-Bardos Scholar awards are available to full-time, third-year undergraduate students for participation in two consecutive AACR Annual Meetings: AACR Annual Meeting 2018, April 14-18, 2018, in Chicago, Illinois, and the AACR Annual Meeting 2019, March 30-April 4, 2019, in Atlanta, GA.
-Award Application Deadline: To be announced.
+Undergraduate Scholar awards are available to full-time, third-year undergraduate students for participation in two consecutive AACR Annual Meetings: AACR Annual Meeting 2018, April 14-18, 2018, in Chicago, Illinois, and the AACR Annual Meeting 2019, March 30-April 4, 2019, in Atlanta, Georgia.
+Award Application Deadline: January 4, 2018.
 To apply, log in to myAACR and find this award listed under the "Applications/Awards" tab.

 How to Apply